SofieTorch/hw_facturation_system/README.md

 ## How to run this project
 * Clone this repo and go to the path in your terminal (you'll need nodejs installed)
 * Then, run `npm install`.
 This will install all the dependencies for the project.
+* Create the directory `static/facturas`.
+Otherwise the invoices won't be saved.
 * Finally, run `npm run dev` and open your browser in **localhost, port 3000**.
     * You can also run `nodemon server/main.js` or `node server/main.js` if you prefer.